loadsys/CakePHP-Stateless-Auth/README.md

 See `Controller/Component/Auth/TokenLoginLogoutAuthenticate.php`, specifically `::requireUserModelMethods()` for details and expected method signatures.

-@OTOD: Write up proper documentation on the callback methods needed.
+@TODO: Write up proper documentation on the callback methods needed.